The Able-Ness Toolkit

-- When discussing how to be more inclusive, say “students of all abilities”
+- When discussing how to be more inclusive, say “youth of all abilities”

 - Generalizing people by their disability is disrespectful.
 Remember, each person with autism or Down Syndrome is their own person.
 No two people are the same.
 All people have their own abilities, their own strengths and weaknesses, and their own likes and dislikes.
 The same is true for any disability!

 - It is necessary to know how each individual communicates, their mobility, behaviors that may arise, their academic needs (can they read, write, count, etc. if that is important to the activity)

 Create Opportunities for Working to Learn

 By creating a job-like setting within the classroom, youths learn basic job skills they may otherwise never learn.
 By not only learning these job skills, but also practicing them in everyday transactions, they acquire basic job skills that can help them one day land a real position.
 Similarly, the students learn how to successfully follow directions, socialize with customers, and sell a product—the most basic job skills needed for any position.
 With continued efforts taken to teach job skills in classrooms, students with special needs will have a better chance of getting a job in the future.